8 Modern Crisis

 Hooverville

-Shacks that members of the Bonus Army erected on the Anacostia Flats, across the Potomac from the Capitol, burning after its confrontation with the army.
+Shacks that members of the Bonus Army erected on the Anacostia Flats, across the Potomac from the Capitol, burning after the US Army attacked the veterans.

 In the United States, bread lines became common, although Republican President Herbert Hoover, elected in 1928, insisted things weren’t as bad as they appeared.
 Shanty-towns and tent villages began appearing all over the country and were ironically nicknamed Hoovervilles.
 The American Legion, formed in 1919 by World War I veterans, agitated for the early payment of military bonuses that had been awarded after the Great War but could not be redeemed until 1945.
 A “Bonus Army” formed and marched on Washington to demonstrate, setting up a Hooverville in Washington and camping on the lawn outside the Capitol Building.
 Hoover ordered his Secretary of War to disperse the protestors, and in July 1932 U.S. troops armed with tanks and machine guns attacked and burned the bonus camp, killing a few of their former comrades in the process.
 Hoover lost the 1932 election to the Democrat Franklin Roosevelt, who issued an executive order enrolling 25,000 veterans in the Civilian Conservation Corps.
 In 1936 Congress authorized the early payment of $2 billion in World War I bonuses.